OPSILab/Data-model-mapper-frontend/README.md

 [{^Field 1^ : ^Value 1^, ^Field 2^ : ^Value 2^}, {^Field 1b^ : ^Value 1b^, ^Field 2b^ : ^Value 2b^}, ecc...]

+If you want to insert the "[" symbol at the beginning of a string, you must add a space line " " before, otherwise the value will be converted to an array even if it is a string in the data model.
+For this purpose, you can set the deleteEmptySpaceAtBeginning = true field in config.js if you do not want to see the empty space at beginning.

+For example, the output of :

+String
+ [Value]

+ Will be
+[
+ {
+   String : "[Value]"
+ }
+]

+ The output of

+ String
+ [Value]

+ Will be
+[
+ {
+   String : [
+      Value
+   ]
+ }
+]

 #### GeoJson Example